SCS Standard for the security of IaaS service software: Implementation and Testing Notes

 Testing or Detecting security updates in software

-It is not always possible to automatically test, whether the software has the newest security updates.
-This is because software versions may differ or some CSPs might have added downstream code parts or using other software than the reference.
-Also vulnerabilites and their fixes are quite different in testing, some might not be testable while others are.
-Additionally testing might be perceived as an attack on the infrastructure.
+It is not always possible to automatically test whether the software has the newest security updates.
+This is because software versions may differ, or some CSPs might have added downstream code parts or be using other software than the reference.
+Also vulnerabilities and their fixes are quite different in testing; some might not be testable while others are.
+Additionally, testing might be perceived as an attack on the infrastructure.
 So this standard will rely on the work and information CSPs must provide.
-There are different cases and procedures which are addressed in the following parts, that lead to compliance for this standard.
+There are different cases and procedures, which are addressed in the following parts, that lead to compliance for this standard.

-Procedure to become compliant to the security of IaaS service software Standard
+Procedure to become compliant with the security of IaaS service software standard

 This is the procedure when a new deployment wants to achieve SCS-conformancy.
 There are two states such a deployment can be in: